-Jonathan A. Parker is the Robert C. Merton (1970) Professor of Finance, co-director of the MIT Sloan Consumer Finance Initiative, and co-director of the MIT Golub Center for Finance and Policy.
-He is also an Economic Adviser for the Congressional Budget Office, a co-editor of the Journal of Economic Perspectives, a Research Associate at the National Bureau of Economic Research, and a panelist in both the Financial Times/IGM US Macroeconomists Survey and the IGM Finance Experts.

-Professor Parker has served as a Visiting Scholar at several Federal Reserve Banks, as Special Adviser on Financial Stability for the Office of Financial Stability in the U.S. Department of the Treasury in 2009, as contractor for Fidelity, as a contractor for the JPMorgan Chase Institute, as an Editor of the NBER Macroeconomics Annual, on the Board of Editors of the American Economic Review, and as both Head of the finance group and Area Head of Economics, Finance, and Accounting at MIT Sloan.
+Jonathan A. Parker is the Robert C. Merton (1970) Professor of Finance, codirector of the MIT Sloan Consumer Finance Initiative, and co-director of the MIT Golub Center for Finance and Policy.
+He is also an Economic Adviser for the Congressional Budget Office, a co-editor of the Journal of Economic Perspectives, a Research Associate at the National Bureau of Economic Research, and a panelist in both the Financial Times/IGM US Macroeconomists several Federal Reserve Banks, as Special Adviser on Financial Stability for the Office of Financial Stability in the U.S. Department of the Treasury in 2009, as contractor for Fidelity, as a contractor for the JPMorgan Chase Institute, as an Editor of the NBER Macroeconomics Annual, on the Board of Editors of the American Economic Review, and as both Head of the finance group and Area Head of Economics, Finance, and Accounting at MIT Sloan.
 An expert in finance, macroeconomics, and household behavior, Professor Parker has published widely on topics such as macroeconomic risks and asset returns, household financial decisions, fiscal stabilization policy, national saving, the measurement of business cycles, and modeling human economic behavior.